Shane Thompson, Ph.D.

 BA, Wake Forest University

 He is Co-Chief Editor of Avar: An Interdisciplinary Journal of Life and Society in the Ancient Near East and the book series, Life and Society in the Ancient Near East (LSANE).
 He currently serves as Co-Chair of the ASOR sessions Understanding Power in the Ancient World: Approaches, Manifestations, and Responses and Cultures of Mobility and Borders in the Ancient Near East.
-In addition, Dr. Thompson is the Co-Chair of the Hebrew Bible/Old Testament Study Group for the Society of Biblical Literature – Southeast Region.
+Dr. Thompson is also the Co-Chair of the Hebrew Bible and ASOR Membered Sponsored Program Units for the American Academy of Religion Southeast (formerly Society of Biblical Literature Southeast) and Series Co-Chief Editor, Life and Society in the Ancient Near East, Transnational Press London.

 Current Projects

-Dr. Thompson is also the co-editor of the forthcoming volumes, At the Margins: Interconnections of Power and Identity in the Ancient Near East (University Press of Colorado), Music in the Ancient Near East (Transnational Press London), Sports and Games in the Ancient Mediterranean and Near East (Transnational Press London), Power in the Ancient Near East, Volume I: Approaches (under review with Eisenbrauns), and Cultures of Mobility and Borders in the Ancient Near East (in progress).
+Dr. Thompson is the co-editor of the forthcoming volume Sports and Games in the Ancient World: Essays on Leisurely and Cultic Competition (Transnational Press London), Music in the Ancient Near East (Transnational Press London), Understanding Power in the Ancient Near East, Volume I: Approaches (Brill), and Cultures of Mobility and Borders in the Ancient Near East.
+His next monograph focuses on the cult centralization of King Hezekiah at the end of the 7th c.
+BCE.
+For additional projects and articles, see his CV.

 Courses Recently Taught